4 Days in Budapest: A Fun Itinerary for First-Timers

 If you’re wondering if 4 days in Budapest are enough, let me start by saying that you can (and should) spend a lot more time in the Hungarian capital if you can make it work.
 While you can even see some of the highlights of Budapest in a day, this city has so much to offer.

-But trying to describe why Budapest is worth visiting in a couple of sentences is impossible, so let’s dive into this detailed itinerary, that will hopefully help you make the most of your trip.
+Trying to describe why Budapest is worth visiting in a couple of sentences is impossible, so let’s dive into this detailed itinerary, that will hopefully help you make the most of your trip.

 *I try to keep the information on this blog as updated as possible, but I still recommend consulting the latest prices, opening hours, and other details on the official website of each site, hotel, and tour, as well as checking the updated public transport routes and timetables.
+I share my personal experience and cannot guarantee yours.

 Looking for the best way to spend 4 days in Budapest?
 Here's my detailed 4-day Budapest itinerary!